Prototype receiver also includes a MW tuner.

 section of a plastic AM radio tuning capacitor, which has a maximum capacitance

 of about 60pF.
-To restrict the tuning range, a 39pF capacitor is
+To restrict the tuning range, a 33pF capacitor is connected

 The air-cored coil (L1) consists of four

-turns of 18 gauge B&S tinned copper wire with 3/8" ID and tapped at
+turns of 16 gauge B&S tinned copper wire, 10mm internal diameter, and

-one turn.
-With this coil, frequency coverage is about 60-150MHz depending
+tapped at one turn.
+With this coil, frequency coverage is about 60-150MHz

 As with all VHF circuitry, some care needs

 to be taken with construction.
-The protoytpe was assembled on a piece of
+The prototype was assembled on a piece of

-blank PCB with the copper cut into small squares, to form isolated pads.
+blank PCB with the copper cut into small squares, forming isolated pads.

 Operation.